ga-curriculum/men-stack-embedding-related-data-skyrockit/add-data-to-the-applications-index-page/README.md

 ## Updating the view

-Now that we have updated the controller for our `index` route, let's update our `applications/index.ejs` file to display the `applications` data:
+Now that we have updated the controller for our `index` route, let's update our `applications/index.ejs` file to display the `applications` data.

+Consider the following User Story:

+> As a user, I want to see all the jobs I've applied for in one place.
+This page should just show the job title and the company name for each job to keep it simple and easy to look at.

+For now, we'll just display the `title` and `company`:

 ```html
 <!-- applications/index.ejs -->